|Content:||200 assays per kit|

 |Method recognition:||Used widely in the feed industry|

-The Xylanase (Xylazyme AX) test kit is used for the measurement and analysis of endo-1,4-β-D-xylanase in enzyme preparations, bread improver mixtures and animal feeds.
+The Xylanase (Xylazyme AX) assay kit is used for the measurement of endo-1,4-β-D-xylanase in enzyme preparations, bread improver mixtures and animal feeds.
 Contains Xylazyme AX Tablets and xylanase enzyme controls (A. niger and Trichoderma longibrachiatum).

 - Very cost effective